The gift of being a Beginner at Jiu-Jitsu

 While a beginner is constantly confronted with all the things they do not know, this jewel is worth more than all the knowledge they will ever possess.

-As a beginner continues training, they develop likes and dislikes, interests and content they become averse to, and as they continue on in this way.
+As a beginner trains, they develop likes and dislikes, interests and content they become averse to.

-Should they achieve a blue belt and beyond, they may find themselves stripping this beautiful art down further and further until it exists inside a small box of limitation.
+Should they achieve a blue belt and beyond, they may find themselves stripping this beautiful art down further and further until it exists inside a small box of limitation in favor of immediate gratification.

-While Jiu-Jitsu does become more fun the better you are at it, enjoy your time as a beginner for few, if any, ever arrive back to this mindset.
+While Jiu-Jitsu does become more fun the better you are at it, enjoy your temporary time as a beginner for few, if any, ever arrive back to a beginner mindset.